Monoclonal antibodies could fill the COVID-19 treatment gap until vaccines arrive — but at a cost

 Microsoft co-founder Bill Gates calls the drugs a “wild card” that could dramatically cut the death rate.
 The Bill & Melinda Gates Foundation is funding a project to catalog and compare hundreds of unique antibodies from labs around the globe.
 The foundation has also reached an agreement to reserve manufacturing capacity to produce the complex and costly drugs for low-income countries.

-“I think of vaccines and monoclonal antibodies as being really complementary to each other,” said Dr. Shelly Khurana, of “The Hutch,” who was part of a stampede of scientists who quickly pivoted to searching for and evaluating antibodies against the new virus.
+“I think of vaccines and monoclonal antibodies as being really complementary to each other,” said Dr. Shelly Karuna, of “The Hutch,” who was part of a stampede of scientists who quickly pivoted to searching for and evaluating antibodies against the new virus.

 Vaccines work by teaching the immune system to produce antibodies that attack a pathogen — a process that can take weeks and require multiple shots.
 Monoclonal antibodies skip the instruction step and deliver a ready-made immune arsenal composed of identical, manufactured antibodies selected for maximum potency against the novel coronavirus.
 Protection is temporary — lasting perhaps a few weeks to a few months — but instantaneous.

-Note: This story has been updated to correct the last name of Dr. Shelly Karuna of the Fred Hutchinson Cancer Research Center.